 How do you make dentures fit better?

 Poorly fitting dentures can be sore, uncomfortable and impractical.
 So, whatever the cause for your badly fitting dentures, it's best to find a solution as soon as possible.
-The first step to resolving dentures this problem is to contact your dentist and make an appointment.
+The first step to resolving this problem is to contact your dentist and make an appointment.

 Your dentist may suggest making adjustments to your dentures, depending on the material they are made from.
 It is a little harder to adjust chrome dentures in comparison to ones made from acrylic.
-Another option your dentist may suggest is a dental reline.
+Another option your dentist may suggest is a denture reline.

 A denture reline is where your dentist adds a new layer of material to the base of your denture to help them fit better.
 This new layer will follow the contours of your mouth and gum line, making your denture fit snugly once again.